Canadian police say Muslim family targeted by deadly attack - WTMJ

 Nathaniel Veltman, 20, was in custody facing four counts of first-degree murder.
 Police said Veltman, a resident of London, did not know the victims.

 Detective Supt.
-Paul Waight said police did not know at this point if the suspect was a member of any specific hate group.
-He said London police are working with federal police and prosecutors to see about potential terrorism charges.
+Paul Waight said police had not determined if the suspect was a member of any specific hate group.
+He said London police were working with federal police and prosecutors to see about potential terrorism charges.
 He declined to detail evidence pointing to a possible hate crime, but said the attack was planned.

 About a dozen police officers combed the area around the crash site looking for evidence Monday.
 Blue markers on the ground dotted the intersection.